-No information is available from controlled clinical studies regarding the use of diclofenac sodium and misoprostol in patients with advanced renal disease.
-The renal effects of diclofenac sodium and misoprostol may hasten the progression of renal dysfunction in patients with pre-existing renal disease.
+No information is available from controlled clinical studies regarding the use of diclofenac sodium and misoprostol delayed-release tablets in patients with advanced renal disease.
+The renal effects of diclofenac sodium and misoprostol delayed-release tablets may hasten the progression of renal dysfunction in patients with pre-existing renal disease.

-Correct volume status in dehydrated or hypovolemic patients prior to initiating diclofenac sodium and misoprostol.
-Monitor renal function in patients with renal or hepatic impairment, heart failure, dehydration, or hypovolemia during use of diclofenac sodium and misoprostol [see Drug Interactions (7)].
-Avoid the use of diclofenac sodium and misoprostol in patients with advanced renal disease unless the benefits are expected to outweigh the risk of worsening renal function.
-If diclofenac sodium and misoprostol is used in patients with advanced renal disease, monitor patients for signs of worsening renal function.
+Correct volume status in dehydrated or hypovolemic patients prior to initiating diclofenac sodium and misoprostol delayed-release tablets.
+Monitor renal function in patients with renal or hepatic impairment, heart failure, dehydration, or hypovolemia during use of diclofenac sodium and misoprostol delayed-release tablets [see Drug Interactions (7)].
+Avoid the use of diclofenac sodium and misoprostol delayed-release tablets in patients with advanced renal disease unless the benefits are expected to outweigh the risk of worsening renal function.
+If diclofenac sodium and misoprostol delayed-release tablets are used in patients with advanced renal disease, monitor patients for signs of worsening renal function.